Akagi201/solc-align/README.md

 A tool to align solidity contract storage and calldata struct to 256 bits to maximizing storage reduction.

+## Features

+- [x] Align to 32 bytes(256 bits) for calldata struct.
+- [x] Use stable sort to make the same size bytes type in the same order as input.
+- [ ] Align contract storage, which needs AST parser.

 ## Install

 ```sh